bxparks/AceWire/README.md

 The `beginTransmission()` method returns a 0 upon success.
 For implementations using a transmit buffer, this will always return a success because nothing is actually sent over the wire until the `endTransmission()`.
-For implementations which do not use a buffer, this will the `addr` byte to be sent on the I2C bus.
+For implementations which do not use a buffer, this will send the `addr` byte on the I2C bus.
 If a device responds with an ACK, then the method will return 0, otherwise it will return a 1 to indicate failure.

 The `write()` method returns 1 upon success, 0 upon failure.
 This allows compatibility with the native `<Wire.h>` library which returns a `size_t`